-'Kung Fu Panda 3' kicks Up $41 million to dominate U.S. box office
+'Kung Fu Panda 3' Kicks Up $41 Million to Dominate U.S. Box Office

-LOS ANGELES (Variety.com) - “Kung Fu Panda 3” showed plenty of power at the U.S. box office with a solid opening weekend of $41 million at 3,955 theaters as the durable family franchise dominated moviegoing.
+LOS ANGELES, Jan 31 (Variety.com) - “Kung Fu Panda 3” showed plenty of power at the U.S. box office with a solid opening weekend of $41 million at 3,955 theaters as the durable family franchise dominated moviegoing.

-Disney’s launch of Coast Guard rescue adventure “The Finest Hours” saw only modest returns with $10.3 million at 3,143 sites -- trailing both “The Revenant” and the seventh weekend of “Star Wars: The Force Awakens.”
+Disney’s launch of Coast Guard rescue adventure “The Finest Hours” saw only modest returns with about $10 million at 3,143 sites -- trailing both “The Revenant” and the seventh weekend of “Star Wars: The Force Awakens.”

 Marlon Wayans’ spoof “Fifty Shades of Black” generated only middling business at about $6 million at 2,075 locations and Natalie Portman’s oft-delayed Western “Jane Got a Gun” was nearly invisible with less than $1 million at 1,210 screens.